nodejs/node/doc/api/quic.md

 Some QUIC application protocols (like HTTP/3) make use of headers.

-There are three specific kinds of headers that the Node.js QUIC implementation is capable of handling dependent entirely on known application protocol support:
+There are four kinds of headers that the Node.js QUIC implementation is capable of handling dependent entirely on known application protocol
+support:

 * Informational Headers
 * Initial Headers
 * Trailing Headers
+* Push Headers

 These categories correlate exactly with the equivalent HTTP
 concepts:

-* Informational Headers == Any response headers transmitted within a block of headers using a `1xx` status code.
+* Informational Headers: Any response headers transmitted within a block of headers using a `1xx` status code.
-* Initial Headers == HTTP request or response headers
+* Initial Headers: HTTP request or response headers
-* Trailing Headers == A block of headers that follow the body of a request or response.
+* Trailing Headers: A block of headers that follow the body of a request or response.
+* Push Promise Headers: A block of headers included in a promised push stream.

 If headers are supported by the application protocol in use for a given `QuicSession`, the `'initialHeaders'`, `'informationalHeaders'`,